fz-cambridge/flashfm-ivis/README.md

 *flashfm-ivis* is an open-source software under the MIT license.
 It is available as an interactive web-based tool [http://shiny.mrc-bsu.cam.ac.uk/apps/flashfm-ivis/](http://shiny.mrc-bsu.cam.ac.uk/apps/flashfm-ivis/) and as an R package.
 Code and documentation are available at [https://github.com/fz-cambridge](https://github.com/fz-cambridge) and [https://github.com/jennasimit](https://github.com/jennasimit).
 Additional features can be downloaded as standalone R libraries to encourage reuse.

 ## Installation
 Users can directly use the online version of these tools without installing any packages or previous experience in programming languages.
-If users would like to run analyses in their local machines, then please download the codes from this GitHub repo and open the Rshiny app in the local [RStudio](https://www.rstudio.com).
+If users would like to run analyses in their local machines, then please download the codes from the [public online Google Drive](https://drive.google.com/drive/folders/167XScfXLekP5UmJcmM0_YK2bp0tCKcYW) and open the Rshiny app in the local [RStudio](https://www.rstudio.com).

 ## Authors
    - [Jennifer Asimit](https://www.mrc-bsu.cam.ac.uk/people/in-alphabetical-order/a-to-g/jennifer-asimit/) (University of Cambridge)